On the Calculation of the Brinkman Penalization Term in Density-Based Topology Optimization of Fluid-Dependent Problems: Introduction

 where $\alpha_\text{max}$ and $\alpha_\text{min}$ are the maximum and minimum inverse permeability limits (also known as Brinkman penalization limits), $\rho$ is the fluid design variable ($\rho = 1$ for fluid and $\rho = 0$ for solid), and $p_\alpha$ is the Brinkman penalization interpolation parameter.
-This Brinkman penalization function is different from the somewhat \textit{analogous} \textbf{S}olid \textbf{I}sotropic \textbf{M}aterial with \textbf{P}enalization (SIMP) function used with topology optimization of solids in two aspects: \begin{enumerate}[label=(\alph*).] \item Unlike SIMP, since the volumetric force term is appended to other non-zero terms, there is no fear of singularities - from a mathematical perspective - if the volumetric force term vanishes in pure fluid elements \citep[p.~469]{Guest2006}.
-Hence, $\alpha_\text{min}$ maybe taken as zero except when there is a physical need to be non-zero as in solving a two-dimensional problem with a finite out-of-plane thickness such as a microfluidic device, cf. \citep[p.~182]{Gersborg-Hansen2005}, \citep[p.~978]{Olesen2006}, and \citep[p.~5]{Alexandersen2023}. \item A linear SIMP function in terms of the design variable means no penalization is imposed on intermediate elements, while in Brinkman penalization, a linear relation enforces severe penalization on intermediate elements.
+This Brinkman penalization function is different from the somewhat \textit{analogous} \textbf{S}olid \textbf{I}sotropic \textbf{M}aterial with \textbf{P}enalization (SIMP) function used with topology optimization of solids in two aspects: \begin{enumerate}[label=(\alph*)., labelindent=0pt, labelwidth=!] \item Unlike SIMP, since the volumetric force term is appended to other non-zero terms, there is no fear of singularities - from a mathematical perspective - if the volumetric force term vanishes in pure fluid elements \citep[p.~469]{Guest2006}.
+Hence, $\alpha_\text{min}$ maybe taken as zero except when there is a physical need to be non-zero as in solving a two-dimensional problem with a finite out-of-plane thickness such as a microfluidic device, cf. \citep[p.~182]{Gersborg-Hansen2005}, \citep[p.~978]{Olesen2006}, and \citep[p.~5]{Alexandersen2023}.